heroku-examples/heroku-applink-pattern-org-action-java/README.md

 When running developing and testing locally the `invoke.sh` can take a third argument to emulate the above deployed behavior.
 Also note that at time of writing, during the Pilot, **Flow** and **Agentforce** invocation with elevated permissions is not supported and returns an error.

 > [!NOTE]
 > Your developer user needs permissions to assign session based permission sets required by the `invoke.sh` script.
-Before running the above command assign this permission using `sf org assign permset --name GenerateQuoteAuthorization -o my-org`.
+Before running the above command assign this permission using `sf org assign permset --name GenerateQuoteDeveloper -o my-org`.
 You need only run it once.

 ```
-./bin/invoke.sh my-org '{"opportunityId": "006am000006pS6P"}' GenerateQuoteAuthorization
+./bin/invoke.sh my-org '{"opportunityId": "006am000006pS6P"}' GenerateQuotePermissions
 ```

 The above `invoke.sh` now outputs additional information confirming the elevation: